 Scroll down for step-by-step instructions and specifics on the quantities for each ingredient.

-📋 How to Prepare the Butternut Squash for Mac and Cheese
+📋 How to Prep the Butternut Squash

-Option 1: Oven Roast Butternut Squash
+Option 1: Oven Roast the Squash

 Cut the Squash in Half: If you're using a whole squash, carefully cut it in half lengthwise and scoop out the seeds.
 Leave the peel on and place the squash peel side down in a glass baking dish.